-Five seasons ago, Izzo-Brown took her high-powered offense to the 2006 NCAA tournament as WVU scored a school-record 55 goals in 21 games.
+Ten seasons ago, Izzo-Brown took her high-powered offense to the 2006 NCAA Tournament as WVU scored a then-school-record 55 goals in 21 games.
 Forward Deana Everrett had a breakout sophomore season to earn third team All-America honors from Soccer Buzz.
-The 2006 Mountaineers also displayed a stingy defense that shutout 13 opponents over the course of the season, including eight Big East foes.
+The 2006 Mountaineers also displayed a stingy defense that shut out 13 opponents over the course of the season, including eight Big East foes.

 Izzo-Brown directed West Virginia to an 18-3-1 record, the most wins in school history, and the program’s first Big East division title in 2002.
-The Mountaineers also received their third-consecutive invitation to the NCAA tournament after putting together an 18-match unbeaten streak.
-Abbott was named Big East Offensive Player of the Year and a first team All-American, while Stoia earned Big East Midfielder of the Year honors.
-Izzo-Brown was named Big East and regional coach of the year.
+The Mountaineers also received their third consecutive invitation to the NCAA Tournament after putting together an 18-match unbeaten streak.
+Abbott was the Big East Offensive Player of the Year and a first team All-American, while Stoia earned Big East Midfielder of the Year honors.
+Izzo-Brown was the Big East and regional coach of the year.

 The Early Years

 Izzo-Brown accepted perhaps her greatest challenge on Aug.
-3, 1995, when then-WVU Director of Athletics Ed Pastilong named her the first head coach of West Virgia's women's soccer program.
+3, 1995, when then-WVU Director of Athletics Ed Pastilong named her the first head coach of West Virginia's women's soccer program.

 In WVU’s inaugural season, Izzo-Brown led a young team to an amazing 10-7-2 record and a 4-4-1 Big East mark.
 WVU finished fifth in the conference, surprising Big East coaches, whose preseason prediction picked the fledgling Mountaineers to finish dead last.

-Only two years later, West Virginia made its first Big East tournament berth on a team that won 11 matches in 1998.
-Stacey Adams was the program’s first Big East Female Scholar Athlete of the Year winner and Sollmann earned second team all-region accolades.
+Only two years later, West Virginia made its first Big East Tournament with a team that won 11 matches in 1998.
+Stacey Adams was the program’s first Big East Female Scholar-Athlete of the Year winner, and Sollmann earned second team all-region accolades.

 Izzo-Brown led the Mountaineers to an 11-6-2 record in 1997, and two years later, they finished 9-9-1.
 With trust, hard work and sacrifice, the foundation had been laid for a breakout season in 2000.

-Paving the way for the success of recent Mountaineers, Katie Barnes was the first women’s soccer player to be named an All-American, and captured two straight Big East Offensive Player of the Year awards.
-In all, Izzo-Brown has guided 14 players to All-America status and 10 Big East player of the year honors.
+Paving the way for the success of recent Mountaineers, Katie Barnes was the first women’s soccer player to be named an All-American and captured two straight Big East Offensive Player of the Year awards.
+In all, Izzo-Brown has guided 20 players to All-America status and 18 conference player of the year honors.

 Barnes was drafted with the first pick of the second round (ninth overall) of the 2002 Women’s United Soccer Association (WUSA) professional draft by the Carolina Courage.
 WVU was well represented in the WUSA and added to its professional player development with the Women’s Professional Soccer (WPS) league.
-Blank became the fifth Mountaineer to be drafted in 2010 when she was selected by FC Kansas City with the 19th overall pick at the 2014 National Women’s Soccer League College Draft.
+Most recently, Frances Silva became the seventh Mountaineer to be drafted when she was selected by FC Kansas City with the 19th overall pick at the 2014 National Women’s Soccer League College Draft.
 Additionally, Sara Keane was picked up by FC Kansas City prior to the 2014 opener, and both signed contracts with the Blues.

-This past offseason, Izzo-Brown served as an assistant at U.S. Women’s National Team training camps with the U.S. U-18, U-20 and U-23 squads.
-In the summer of 2011, she joined April Heinrichs, U.S. Soccer Technical Director, for a week of training as the U-20 team.
+During the 2012 offseason, Izzo-Brown served as an assistant at U.S. Women’s National Team training camps with the U.S. U-18, U-20 and U-23 squads.
+In the summer of 2011, she joined April Heinrichs, U.S. Soccer Technical Director, for a week of training with the U-20 team.
 She also spent time after the 2007 season as an assistant coach with the U-20 National Team under then-head coach Jill Ellis.

 During her coaching tenure, more than a dozen Mountaineers have participated in the national team scene, with Barnes being selected to the team that won the 2001 Nordic Cup.
 Most recently, Kadeisha Buchanan and Ashley Lawrence competed for the Canadian Women’s National Team at the 2015 FIFA Women’s World Cup Canada, with Buchanan earning the Best Young Player award.
 The duo also were named to Canada’s 18-player roster for the 2016 Rio Summer Olympic Games, becoming the first WVU women’s soccer players named to an Olympic roster.

 Prior To WVU

-As a player, Izzo-Brown attained All-America status at University of Rochester, where she was a four-year starter from 1989-92.
-During that span, Izzo-Brown helped the Yellowjackets to a 58-10-9 record and four straight NCAA tournament appearances.
+As a player, Izzo-Brown attained All-America status at Rochester, where she was a four-year starter from 1989-92.
+During that span, Izzo-Brown helped the Yellowjackets to a 58-10-9 record and four straight NCAA Tournament appearances.
 In 1991, as a junior, she led Rochester to a 16-4-2 mark and a spot in the NCAA championship game.

-While coaching at the Buckhannon, W.Va., school, Izzo-Brown earned her master's of business administration degree in 1994.
+While coaching at the Buckhannon, West Virginia, school, Izzo-Brown earned her master's of business administration degree in 1994.